 Mimosa Public School in Sydney has set up the ultimate recycling hub in their school to recycle dental care products, writing instruments, glasses, batteries and more!
 We love how they’ve reused wicker baskets and old shelves, repurposing them as a recycling station.
 The hub is well adorned with accepted item posters to educate students about what can and can’t be recycled!

-Mimosa made the rainbow of bottles out of bits of micro and macro plastic that their students collected from our Clean Up Mimosa Day last year and from plastic waste in their local park and shopping centre car park.
-There are over 1000 pieces of plastic in the rainbow that won’t be washed down a drain, or that will stay out of landfill as a result.
+Mimosa made the rainbow of bottles out of bits of micro and macro plastic that their students collected from our 2021 Clean Up Mimosa Day and from plastic waste in their local park and shopping centre car park.
+There are over 1000 pieces of plastic in the rainbow that won’t be washed down a drain or head to landfill as a result.

 Only About Children Caringbah in New South Wales created this wonderful recycling station for their school, to encourage their students to collect oral care waste for the Colgate Community Garden Challenge.